-The costs of program and supporting services activities have been summarized on a functional basis in the accompanying statements of activities.
+The costs of program, management and general, and fundraising activities have been summarized on a functional basis in the accompanying statements of activities.
 The accompanying statements of functional expenses present the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.